pypi/warehouse/docs/user/organization-accounts/org-acc-faq.md

 1. **Can we cancel a subscription?**

     Yes, you can cancel a subscription.
-For more information, see <<>>.
+For more information, see <<TODO>>.

 1. **Is there a trial period?**